 Hendrick Arnold Gravestone

-The birth of Hendrick Arnold is celebrated on this date in c 1804.
-He was a Black military scout, guide, and spy during the Texas Revolution.
+This date, 1804, is celebrated as the birth date of Hendrick Arnold, a Black military scout, guide, and spy during the Texas Revolution.

 Hendrick Arnold emigrated from Mississippi or Kentucky to Texas with his parents, Daniel Arnold, a white man, and Rachel, who was black, in the winter of 1826.
 The family settled in Stephen F. Austin's colony on the Brazos River.
 Hendrick is referred to as a Negro, although his brother Holly was regarded as white; both were considered free.
 In July or August of 1827, Hendrick and a slave named Dolly had a daughter, Harriet.
 Hendrick held Harriet as a slave.